VAkarsh20/CS410CourseProject/README.md

 # 1. Overview (with Presentation)
 This project is a Chrome extension used for retrieving movies similar to the movie present on the user's tab.
-When a user searches for a movie on Chrome and opens the extension, movie metadata and similar movies will be presented.
+When a user searches for a movie on IMDb and opens the extension, movie metadata and similar movies will be presented.

 Detailed README files can be found in each sub-folder describing the specific implementation of all the components of this project.
 For a high-level overview of its functionality, basic installation instructions, and a demonstration of the Chrome extension being used please refer to this video: https://www.youtube.com/watch?v=_hyaSEG3M44